 Exacting vineyard practices and informed cellar decisions enhance Sonoma County boutique operation’s wines.

 One perk of covering the Wine Country is the opportunity to accompany winemakers into the vineyard to observe how soil, elevation, wind, sun exposure, and farming techniques influence flavor and quality.
-In this era of sheltering in place, it’s the part of my gig I miss the most: experiencing the land via Zoom or website photos and videos just isn’t the same.
+During the era of sheltering in place, it was the part of my gig I missed the most: experiencing the land via Zoom or website photos and videos just isn’t the same.
 That said, while participating in a May 2020 virtual group chat with John Hamel, the winemaker at Sonoma County’s Hamel Family Wines, I got a pretty good sense of the winery’s four estate vineyards and his exacting practices for tending their grapes.

 John’s parents, Pam and George Hamel Jr., purchased their first property in 2006.
 The family now owns three vineyards on the Sonoma Valley floor and one on Moon Mountain.
-As John and his brother, George Hamel III, who runs the business, spoke about the winery’s evolution, several journalists and I sampled one white and three reds, one of the latter a library (older) release.
-John’s objective is to farm so well that he needn’t intervene much after harvest so he tends to downplay his work in the cellar, but his informed decisions there enhance the wines in equally significant ways.
+As John spoke about the winery’s evolution, several journalists and I sampled a white and three reds, one of the latter an older release.
+John’s objective is to farm so well that he needn’t intervene much after harvest, so he tends to downplay his work in the cellar, but his informed decisions there enhance the wines in equally significant ways.
 Below are my thoughts on the four wines tasted.

 2018 Sauvignon Blanc Tres Palmas Vineyard

-Especially when it’s not overly chilled, there’s a lot to notice about this Sonoma Valley Sauvignon Blanc.
+Especially when it’s not overly chilled, there’s much to notice about this Sonoma Valley Sauvignon Blanc.
 Minerality and acidity assert themselves first, followed by taut flavors counterbalanced by a faint roundness that doesn’t undercut crispness.
 None of this is accidental, but rather the result of dry (no irrigation) biodynamic agriculture, mineral-driven soils, and vines as old as two decades.
-This wine is about its land and farming, though the partial use of neutral French oak barrels during fermentation and aging contributes as well.
+This wine is about its land and farming, though the partial use of neutral French oak barrels during fermentation and aging also contributes.